alevere/openc2-python-gcp-appengine/README.md

 13. Click the three dots and select create or add trigger
 14. The event will be push to branch and the build file is cloudbuild.yaml
 15. If the event doesnt run automatically, you can click RUN to manually run the build
+16. In Cloud Build you should see a build number and a duration